Gogoro/herland.me/content/blogs/technology-is-my-leverage-not-design.md

 Then... the part that I always dread appears.
 The design and marketing part.

 Figuring out what colors my product should have, the logo, the catching marketing copy.
-Productivity derails immediately.
+My productivity derails immediately.

 Today, after a good chat with my girlfriend I started to see this in a different light.

-1. I'm building very technical products.
+1. I'm building very technical products
-2. My main client base is businesses that are results-oriented.
+2. My main clients are result-oriented businesses
-3. They want the solution, not a fancy packaging.
+3. They want the solution, not a fancy packaging

-So, why am I stressing about this?
+Why am I overthinking this?

 The client is not going to care that I use Tailwind Plus components to build my marketing website.
 They are not going to care if my site is blue or green.